Golf Firewall

 2.3 Control – Central policy and access control

-Golf Firewall gives you one place to define and enforce security rules for all MCP servers:
+Golf Firewall gives you one place to define and enforce security rules for all MCP servers:-

 Role-Based Access Control (RBAC)